 The Portfolio Managers receive compensation from the Adviser in the form of a base salary plus a bonus.
 Each of the Portfolio Managers' base salaries is determined by a review of salary surveys for persons with comparable experience who are serving in comparable capacities in the industry.
 Each Portfolio Manager's base salary is set and reviewed yearly.
 Like all employees of the Adviser, a Portfolio Manager's bonus is tied to the performance of the Adviser and the entities that it advises.
 A Portfolio Manager's bonus increases or decreases when the Adviser's income increases or decreases.
 The Adviser's income, in turn, is directly tied to the management and performance fees earned in managing its investment funds, including Gladstone Capital.
-Pursuant to the Advisory Agreement, the Adviser receives an incentive fee based on net investment income in excess of the hurdle rates and capital gains as set out in the Advisory Agreement.
+Pursuant to the Advisory Agreement, the Adviser receives an incentive fee based on net investment income in excess of the hurdle rates and capital gains as set out in the Advisory Agreement fee and an incentive fee based on net investment between the Adviser and the Company, the Adviser receives a base management fee and an incentive fee based on net investment income in excess of the hurdle rates and capital gains as set out in the Advisory Agreement.
+Pursuant to the investment income in excess of the hurdle rates and capital gains as set out in the Advisory Agreement.
 Pursuant to the investment advisory and management agreement between the Adviser and the Company, the Adviser receives a base management fee and an incentive fee based on net investment income in excess of the hurdle rates and capital gains as set out in the Advisory Agreement.
 During the fiscal years ended September 30, 2018, 2017 and 2016, we incurred net fees of approximately \$9.3 million, \$6.4 million and \$7.9 million, respectively, to our Adviser under the Advisory Agreement.
 See "Business-Transactions with Related Parties-Investment Advisory and Management Agreement" for a full discussion of how such fees are computed and paid.